 The duty to prescribe fees is a statutory function delegated to Public Sector Audit Appointments Ltd (PSAA) by the Secretary of State for Communities and Local Government.
 PSAA has published a scale fee for all relevant bodies.
 This is defined as the fee required by auditors to meet statutory responsibilities under the Local Audit and Accountability Act 2014 in accordance with the NAO Code.
-The indicative fee scale for the audit of Aylesbury Vale District Council is £56,785.
+The indicative fee scale for the audit of South Bucks District Council is £42,399, together with an estimated fee of £20,895 for the certification of the housing benefits subsidy claim.